Leading the way in new technology

 We’ve engaged YDrive, who are experts in this area, to deliver the demonstration with the NAVYA Autonom Shuttle.

-The demonstration will run later this month, but it has been a much longer process than that for us.
+The demonstration will run from 6-13 December 2019, but it has been a much longer process than that for us.
 We’ve spent months looking at possible locations and possible interactions with traffic and the community.
 This is all part of working out if, how and when driverless technology could be used in Tasmania.

 We want to show that, with proper planning and investment, fully automated buses – particularly those running on fixed routes and dedicated lanes – can operate in a real-world environment.
 They are designed for ‘first and last mile’ transport.
 That is, connecting other transport modes together, or to service central shopping or business districts.